jaroslavpsenicka/xcase/README.md

 # xCase

 This is a prototype project for generic case management system.
+For demo, [click here](https://xcase-test.herokuapp.com).

 ## What it does